 Organic and paid always need to work closely with each other in eCommerce marketing strategy.
 In particular when Instagram Organic Reach has been on a decline since the beginning of 2019.

-Things you need to be aware of: You need to create the campaign sets and audience targeting in Facebook ads manager for your posts tagged with product items.
+Things you need to be aware of: You need to create the campaign sets and audience targeting in the Facebook ads manager for your posts tagged with product items.

 Why this clarity matters